-- (c) The Agency may require adequate documentation or other evidence of the violation before initiating a complaint investigation.
+- (5) the feasibility of investigations; and - (6) any other reasonable matter deemed appropriate. - (c) The Agency may require adequate documentation or other evidence of the violation before initiating a complaint investigation.
 Notwithstanding subsection (a) of this section, anonymous complaints will not be investigated but will be reviewed to identify any action needed. - (d) Unless good cause is shown, a complaint is timely only if it is filed with the Agency while the student who files the complaint is enrolled or within two years of the date the student withdraws, terminates, or graduates from the course-program that is the subject of the complaint.
 Good cause includes, but is not limited to, fraud.
-If a complaint is not timely, the Agency may decline to investigate it.">If a complaint is not timely, the Agency may decline to investigate it. - (e) The investigation fee authorized by the Act is based on a per site visit.
+If a complaint is not timely, the Agency may decline to investigate it. - (e) The investigation fee authorized by the Act is based on a per site visit.
 The school director shall be notified that an on-site visit was conducted when the investigation results in assessment of a fee.